Dear New NICU mom,

 Here’s why that’s so important- because pumping is a pain, but if you make it hands-free, it becomes YOUR half an hour to sit somewhere, relax, and do whatever you want to do- read a book, watch TV, space out on your phone, whatever helps you chill.

-Your breasts are working hard producing milk for your baby, so it becomes a totally guilt-free break for the rest of you.
+Your breasts are working hard to produce milk for your baby, so it becomes a totally guilt-free break for the rest of you.

 #6 Document this Experience